UOEJetLagSociety/UOE-Jet-Lag/README.md

-# UOE-Jet-Lag-Risk-assessments
+# UOE-Jet-Lag-Risk-assessments and game rules
-Where we keep risk assessments for our activities from September 2026 onwards
+Where we keep risk assessments and game rules for our activities from September 2026 onwards